goadesign/model/README.md

 # Structurizr for Go

-This GitHub repository is a client library for the [Structurizr](https://structurizr.com/) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the C4 model.
+This GitHub repository is a non-official client library for the [Structurizr](https://structurizr.com/) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com).

 The repository defines a Go DSL that makes it convenient to describe the software architecture model so that it can be uploaded to the Structurizr